conductor-sdk/conductor-python/README.md

 python helloworld.py
 ```

-Now the workflow is executed, and its execution status can be viewed from Conductor UI (http://localhost:5000).
+Now, the workflow is executed, and its execution status can be viewed from Conductor UI (http://localhost:5000).

 Navigate to the **Executions** tab to view the workflow execution.

 <img width="1434" alt="Screenshot 2024-03-18 at 12 30 07" src="https://github.com/Srividhya-S-Subramanian/conductor-python-v1/assets/163816773/11e829b6-d46a-4b47-b2cf-0bf524a6ebdc">

-Open the Workbench tab and try running the 'grettings' workflow.
+Open the Workbench tab and try running the 'greetings' workflow.
 You will notice that the workflow execution fails.
-This is because the task_handler.stop_processes() [helloworld.py] function is called and stops all workers included in the app and therefore there is no worker up and running to execute the tasks.
+This is because the task_handler.stop_processes() [helloworld.py] function is called and stops all workers included in the app, and therefore, there is no worker up and running to execute the tasks.

 Now, let's update the app `helloworld.py`